WalletConnect/walletconnect-docs/docs/swift/push/dapp-usage.md

 ### Subscribe for Push publishers
-When your `Push` dapp instance receives push request or push message from a peer client, it will publish a related event.
-Subscribe to publishers to reveive the requests.
+When your `Push` dapp instance receives a push request or push message from a peer client, it will publish a related event.
+Subscribe to publishers to receive the requests.

 ```swift
 Push.wallet.responsePublisher